Gokukhan1/Ofa/lund/share/doc/yt_dlp/README.txt

 -   sort_order: Episode sort order for series extraction - one of asc (ascending, oldest first) or desc (descending, newest first).
     Default is asc

+tver

+-   backend: Backend API to use for extraction - one of streaks (default) or brightcove (deprecated)

 Note: These options may be changed/removed in the future without concern for backward compatibility